gxnda/aqa-prelim-2024/problems.md

+# Problems from 'WikiBooks' for the AQA Computer Science skeleton code 2024:

  ## Question 1 - Symbol Case
 Lower case symbols are not accepted.
 E.g. if you enter 'q' it is not recognised as 'Q'.
 Fix this.